 - for any 3D resin, cleansing, postcuring and postprocessing conditions affect the resulting overall performance properties.
 Read our Instructions For Use IFU

-Imagine how overall mechanical data can be significantly affected by the sum of known and clearly identified variables as well as by unknown or not easily identifiable variables, such as the already mentioned ones and the following ones:
+Overall biocompatibility and mechanical results can be significantly affected by the sum of known variables, as well as by unknown, or not easily identifiable variables:

 - vertical, horizontal, and different angle printing of dog bones and bars for testing eg elongation, tensile and flexural strengths provide significantly different quantitative values due to anisotropy since 3D printed materials are typically printed layer by layer exhibiting lower or higher interlayer weakness and mechanical properties in the X, Y and Z directions

-- the use of isopropanol IPA reduces significantly the mechanical properties of most materials, weakening them (causing microcracking and fragility) when cleaning then even in just few minutes : Discover our cleaning products
+- the use of isopropanol IPA reduces significantly the mechanical properties of most materials, weakening and making them fragile: discover our processing auxiliaries and cleaning products for cleansing 3D prints

 - wavelength, power, dry or by dipping, with or without O2, postcuring time affect, etc affect the degree of cure and the biocompatibility

 - a too short postcuring can decrease biocompatibility

 - an excessive postcuring cycle causes yellowing and brittleness